 Euthanizing your dog is unquestionably one of the most difficult times as a dog owner.
 You’ve spent so much time together, and it’s time to say goodbye.

 On top of the emotional stress, a lot of dog owners also face expensive vet bills, making the process even more challenging.
+Not everyone can afford these expensive bills piling up.

 While Benadryl can indeed be lethal to dogs, there are several very important legal and medical factors that you should consider.
+We will explain in this article why you should not use Benadryl, and what to do instead.

 Summary of key points: